itoyori/itoyori/docs/src/02_pitfalls.md

       [=](int x) { /* ... */ });
 });
 ```

+Or, create a global vector inside `ityr::root_exec()`, but this is allowed only in the root thread.
+Nevertheless, users should pay attention to vector copying across lambda functions (e.g., in `ityr::parallel_invoke()`).

 Another pitfall exists in using lambda expressions inside a class/struct.
 To demonstrate this problem, suppose that an additional parameter `cutoff` is added to the Fibonacci example, so that sufficiently small leaf computations run sequentially.